Reactive-Network/documentation/docs/education/module-1/subscriptions.md

 ---
 title: "Lesson 4: How Subscriptions Work"
 sidebar_position: 4
-description: Understand how to implement subscriptions in the constructor of reactive smart contracts and how to manage subscriptions dynamically using callbacks to destination chains
+description: Understand how to implement subscriptions in the constructor of reactive contracts and how to manage subscriptions dynamically using callbacks to destination chains
 slug: how-subscriptions-work
 ---